llpeterson/direct/encoding.md

 The second problem is that frequent transitions from high to low and *vice versa* are necessary to enable *clock recovery*.
-Intuitively, the clock recovery problem is that both the encoding and the decoding processes are driven by a clock—every clock cycle the sender transmits a bit and the receiver recovers a bit.
+Intuitively, the clock recovery problem is that both the encoding and decoding processes are driven by a clock—every clock cycle the sender transmits a bit and the receiver recovers a bit.
 The sender's and the receiver's clocks have to be precisely synchronized in order for the receiver to